pokui/nsrc-gns3/docs/topology/noc/index.md

 We provide an alternate cloud-init image, `nsrc-nmm-nocloud-hdb-<version>.img`, which contains no network config so it will configure itself using DHCP.
 This should work in most VM environments.
-It still contains configuration to create the `sysadm` user account.
+It just contains configuration to create the `sysadm` user account.

 This image is a small MSDOS filesystem, which can be mounted easily on many types of system, or edited using `mtools` under Linux.

-We distribute a raw image because it's the easiest to mount and modify.
-Note that VirtualBox doesn't support this format, so you will have to convert it first to some other format that it accepts: e.g.
+We distribute it as a raw image because it's the easiest to mount and modify.
+Note that VirtualBox doesn't work with raw images, so you may have to convert it first to some other format that it accepts: e.g.

 ```
-qemu-img convert -O qcow2 nsrc-nmm-nocloud-hdb-20191016-d389944a.img nsrc-nmm-nocloud-hdb-20191016-d389944a.qcow2
+qemu-img convert -O vdi nsrc-nmm-nocloud-hdb-20191016-d389944a.img nsrc-nmm-nocloud-hdb-20191016-d389944a.vdi
 ```